Yyassin/floralyfe/README.md

 ### Garden Care

 ### Major Features

+- **Make system work for muiltiple plants - circle of plants with camera servo that rotates between.
+Data collected and info for all plants.**

 - Monitoring system that delivers a live feed from each plant (video/frames).

   - Camera on controllable servo: monitor plant environment 360.

 - Monitoring plant vitals: temperature, soil moisture, humidity and light received.